jbrot/stainlesssteel/README.md

 2. Run `mingw32_shell.bat` or `mingw64_shell.bat` from wherever you installed
    MSYS2 (i.e. `C:\msys64`), depending on whether you want 32-bit or 64-bit
-   Rust.
+   Stainless Steel.
 (As of the latest version of MSYS2 you have to run `msys2_shell.cmd -mingw32` or `msys2_shell.cmd -mingw64` from the command line instead)

 3. From this terminal, install the required tools: